reidrac/play-pcm-example/README.md

 But I couldn't make it work in Arduino Leonardo or Teensy 2.0, both based on ATmega32u4.

-After reading the docs pointed in the 'refrences' section of this document, I found out that the same can be achieved using the Timer3 library.
+After reading the docs pointed in the 'references' section of this document, I found out that the same can be achieved using the Timer3 library.